sul-dlss/sul_pub/README.md

 ### Code Conventions

 The conventions to follow are noted in the [DLSS developer playbook](https://github.com/sul-dlss/DeveloperPlaybook).
-The code style conventions are checked by rubocop, using the [DLSS cops](https://github.com/sul-dlss/dlss_cops).
+The code style conventions are checked by rubocop.

 ## Initial Setup